History In Ink® Historical Autographs

 Some may wonder, then, why I handle Nazi autograph material.
 One reason is that the historical impact of the Third Reich is undeniable, for the immense world war that Adolf Hitler spawned set the stage for the Cold War that shaped the military and economic history of the second half of the 20th Century.
 One does not have to agree with Nazism to recognize the significance of its historical role.

-But there is another reason, one that I believe is more compelling: We must never forget what happened, because we never allow it to happen again.
+But there is another reason, one that I believe is more compelling: We must never forget what happened, because we must never allow it to happen again.

 President Harry S. Truman rightly insisted on holding the war crimes trials in order to document Nazi atrocities systematically and publicly so that no one could ever convincingly claim that they did not happen, were minor, or occurred without the authority of the German government.
-The evidence from the Nuremburg War Crimes Trials overwhelmingly debunks the claims of modern revisionists who deny the Holocaust.
+The evidence from the Nuremberg War Crimes Trials overwhelmingly debunks the claims of modern revisionists who deny the Holocaust.

 While I respect the sentiments of dealers who decline to handle Nazi autograph material, as a matter of conscience I would view my own refusal to do so as aiding those who want to sweep the Third Reich under the rug.
 I could not do that before—and, after talking with this man earlier this week, I certainly could never do it now.